 \subsection{Electronic specific heat fitted with different gap structures}

-Despite many researches focusing on the pairing symmetry of the superconducting gap in the 12442 system, there is still no consensus on whether the gap has nodes or not and whether the nodes are accidental or not.
+While many researchers have focused on the pairing symmetry of the superconducting gap in the 12442 system, there is still no consensus on whether the gap has nodes or not and whether the nodes are accidental or not.
 Electronic specific heat contains useful information about superconducting gap structure.
-By fitting the electronic specific heat data with different gap structures, we will have deep understanding of the specific composition of energy gap, which provides another experimental evidence for the conclusion of the gap structure in the 12442 system.
+By fitting the electronic specific heat data with different gap structures, we will have a deep understanding of the specific composition of the energy gap, which provides another experimental evidence for the conclusion of the gap structure in the 12442 system.
 The fitting formula is based on the BCS theory, which follows as